tmpduarte/SVG-Loading-Spinner/README.md

                                 spinner.create();

-7. When you want to close the spinner destroy method on the object
+7. When you want to close the spinner call the destroy method on the object

                                 spinner.destroy();